ihmeuw/vivarium_research/docs/source/model_design/general_reference_material/bliss/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The GBD study is very complex and has many different data sources.
 Here,
-we provide a general overview of how the demographics team works with the "sex"
+we provide a general overview of how the Demographics team works with the "sex"
 (later referred to undifferentiated sex/gender as this is more accurate)
 variable and some of the limitations (as of GBD 2021).
 To understand undifferentiated
 sex/gender in the context of a